DuncanRitchie/velut/README.md

 Other sections of the site let you find:

 - Latin words whose letters are contained in an input string (I call them [subwords](https://www.velut.co.uk/subwords)),
-- Latin [phrases that are anagrams](https://www.velut.co.uk/anagramphrases) of an input (this is not actually linked from elsewhere on the site, because it can be very slow!),
 - Latin lemmata [from an English meaning](https://www.velut.co.uk/english),
 - Latin words [that fit either](https://www.velut.co.uk/advanced) an input pattern of letters or an input metrical scansion, or both (added in November 2020), and
 - [many Latin words at once](https://www.velut.co.uk/multiword) (added in May 2021).